PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Method

-To ensure the model understands the static driving environment, we introduce a semantic consistency loss.
+\textbf{Auxiliary Task: Semantic Consistency ($\mathcal{L}_{\text{sem}}$)} To ensure the model understands the static driving environment, we introduce a semantic consistency loss.
 This provides dense, pixel-level supervision, compelling the feature extractor to learn the scene's structure, such as drivable areas and lane boundaries.
 We apply a pixel-wise cross-entropy (CE) loss, $ \mathcal{L}_{\text{sem}} = \text{CE}(\hat{\mathbf{S}}, \mathbf{S})$, between the predicted $\hat{\mathbf{S}}$ and ground-truth $\mathbf{S}$ semantic maps.
 This contextual understanding enables more feasible and appropriate trajectories.